web-platform-dx/browserslist-config-baseline/README.md

 bun update browserslist-config-baseline@latest
 ```

-If you haven't updated `browserslist-config-basline` in the last month and your installed version is lower than the latest published version, you will receive a console warning every time `browserslist` references this module.
+If you haven't updated `browserslist-config-baseline` in the last month and you are targeting Widely Available, the package will check for updates whenever you run a `browserslist`-compatible tool and prompt you to upgrade if there is a new version available.

 ## Baseline year feature sets